Northwest Territories Travel Guide

 Some people come here by accident because they don’t realize that it has three points. the ferry connects the Dempster Highway on either side of the Mackenzie River and also crosses the Arctic Red River to stop in Tsiigehtchic.

 Visitors come to Tuktoyaktuk mainly to tour the nearby pingo hills, and of course to cool their feet in the chilly sea.
 Make sure to taste some traditional food (like muktuk) while you are in the area.
-Access is by air and winter road.
-Soon an all-weather highway will open to Inuvik.
+Access is by air and since November 2017 by brand new highway 10.

 Ulukhaktok is another small Inuvialuit community which is not shown on most maps.
 The hamlet is formerly known as Holman, and the community wraps around the head of an Arctic inlet on the west coast of Victoria Island.
 It was founded as a Roman Catholic mission in the 1930s.
 Ulukhaktok is famous for the world’s northernmost golf course (hosting the Billy Joss Open Celebrity Tournament each summer) and for exquisite Inuit prints.
 Access is by air from Inuvik and Yellowknife.